jsolarz/fligh_board-rt-ms/README.md

 quick-deploy.cmd     # Windows
 ```

-This will build and start all services with default configurations.
+This will build and start all services with production-ready configurations including caching, health monitoring, and security.

 ## 🏗️ Project Structure